anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Background
-> Describe any relevant background information relevant to this project, especially details that may not be so intuitive.
+> Describe any background information relevant to this project, especially details that may not be so intuitive.
 This is also the section to mention previous approaches, competitive landscape, internal studies (with relevant summary of findings) and known obstacles.

 - **Q**: Why are tags even used?